roytang/blog/content/replies/2015/06/crrtfhg/index.md

 - magicTCG
 ---

-> They will not just be a list of each set's most powerful tournament-level cards.\n\n"not just" means that the list of mythics can contain cards other than the set's most powerful tournament-level cards (and this has been 100% true).
-It doesn't mean that mythics can't be powerful tournament-level cards\n\n
+> They will not just be a list of each set's most powerful tournament-level cards.

+"not just" means that the list of mythics can contain cards other than the set's most powerful tournament-level cards (and this has been 100% true).
+It doesn't mean that mythics can't be powerful tournament-level cards